wso2-extensions/esb-inbound-salesforce/README.md

    </parameters>
 </inboundEndpoint>
 ```
-* connection.salesforce.replay: replay enable or disable.
+* connection.salesforce.replay: replay **enable** or **disable**.
 If this enabled read from event id stored in registry DB or from the text file stored in the local machine.
 * connection.salesforce.EventIDStoredFilePath:
     - when replay enabled, leave this property to empty if need to replay from last event id stored in registry DB (property-“eventID” resource path:connector/salesforce/event).
     - when replay enabled and specify a text file to replay onwards the stored event id from the file specified here.